tamarakaufler/go-files-watcher/README.md

 # Synopsis

-Go implementation of a daemon for montoring file changes and running a command when change is detected.
+Go implementation of a daemon for montoring file changes and running a command when a change is detected.

 The configurable options are: